amirhosein1324/PyTorch-AlexNet-CIFAR10-Papercode/README.md

 ### Key features of the implementation:

 - Layer Structure:
-  The model follows the original AlexNet layout, adapted slightly for the smaller \( 32 \times 32 \) CIFAR-10 images (e.g., adjusting kernel sizes or the final fully connected layers).
+  The model follows the original AlexNet layout, adapted slightly for the smaller \( 32 \times 32 \) CIFAR-10 images (example.. , adjusting kernel sizes or the final fully connected layers).

 - Training :
   Trained using the Adam optimizer and Cross-Entropy Loss over 20 epochs.